brazilian-utils/brutils-python/README_EN.md

 ### generate_cnpj

-Generates a random valid CNPJ digit string.
+Generates a random valid CNPJ (Brazilian Company Registration Number) digit string.
 An optional branch number parameter can be given; it defaults to 1.

 Args:
     branch (int): An optional branch number to be included in the CNPJ.